AgnitumuS/Mustang-Video-Transcode-Host-Server-SDK/README.md

 Note: Please run all the following steps as the root user.
 Create the path /share/Public in the system and put the Mustang Host project inside this path.

 #### Step1:
-Install NodeJS in your system with the following command: apt-get update curl -sL https://deb.nodesource.com/setup_7.x | bash - && apt-get install -y nodejs
+Download the Mustang Host project from https://github.com/IEI-dev/Mustang-Video-Transcode-Host-Server-SDK on github

 #### Step2:
-Download the Mustang Host project from the specified URL on github.
+Install NodeJS in your system with the following command:
+	a. sudo  apt-get update
+	b. curl -sL https://deb.nodesource.com/setup_7.x | bash - && apt-get install -y nodejs

 #### Step3:
-cd to the Mustang Host root directory and run the following command: npm install npm install
+Change to the Mustang Host SDK directory and run the following command: sudo npm install

 #### Step4:
-Inside the Mustang Host root directory, cd to driver folder and run the following command to install the driver: make; make install

-#### Step5:
-Reboot your system after the driver installation is completed.

-#### Step6:
-In the Mustang Host root directory, run the following command: node app.js
+In the Mustang Host root directory, run the following command : sudo node mvt_host.js

-#### Step7:
-Wait until you see the “Please reboot your system” message.
-Reboot your system.

-#### Step8:
-After rebooting your system, go to the Mustang Host root directory and run the following command: node app.js

 ## Host API